exogen/jQuery-Tally/README.md

 ### Oh yeah, what else?

-Tally will use the [Number Formatter][] plugin if it's available, which offers greater formatting control and includes locale-specific defaults.
+Tally plays well with the [Number Formatter][] plugin, which offers greater formatting control and includes locale-specific defaults.
+Just include it alongside Tally and it will be used.

 ### Why did you make it?